🎯 MCP Feedback Collector

 - **Complete Signal Handling**: Supports SIGINT, SIGTERM, SIGBREAK (Windows)

-### 🚀 User Experience Enhancements
+### 🚀 User Experience Improvement

 - **Seamless Experience**: Users do not need to worry about underlying port management and log configuration

-### 📄 Image to Text Feature (v2.1.1)
+### 📄 Image-to-Text Function (v2.1.1)

 - **Intelligent Image Description**: AI automatically converts images into detailed text descriptions